Deleon06/Hot_Burger_Summer/README.md

 Step up your burger game by browsing through new bugers with recepies and images.
 Find one that catches your eyes and start grilling!

-***Health Conscious?***
-Just press the nutrition button at your own risk!
-Or try one of the impossible burger recipes!

 Click here to start![Deployable URL]

 ## API and Data Sample